DataSF/datasf.github.io/academy/_posts/2016-03-12-intermediate-tableau-i.md

 ## What you'll learn in this course

-*Please click on the links to access how-to guides.&nbsp; A few links will require a Tableau log in.*
+Please click on the links to access how-to guides.&nbsp; A few links will require you to log in using a free Tableau Public account.

 * How to use multiple measures on the same axis
   * [Dual axes charts](http://onlinehelp.tableau.com/current/pro/online/windows/en-us/help.htm#multiplemeasures_dualaxes.html?)